You don't really need to understand TRS, but if you clicked the link, I'll pretend you are interested. Warning: There may be math.

-There really isn't an upper end because it's never been used to rate people above 45, but I think the theoretical cap for Serena and Rafa is about 65.
+There isn't an official upper end because it's never been used to rate people above 45, but I think the theoretical cap for Serena and Rafa is about 65 to 70.
 Comparisons to other rating systems are below.

 What does a rating mean?
 It mostly means things when compared to another player.
-Each point on the system represents a one break of serve margin of victory over someone else.
+Each point on the system represents a one break of serve margin of victory over someone else (or a 2-game edge).
 So, if a player rated 35 plays against a 32, the expected result is a 3-break victory - about 6-4, 6-2.